ArturoCode/arturocode/README-EN.md

 ## Find me around the web 🌎

-For more information about me and my projects, check out <a href="https://arturocode.super.site">arturocode.super.site</a>.
+For more information about me and my projects, you can visit [my website.](https://arturocode.super.site/)

 I'm on social media too 📱